Skip to main content

 Thigh Lift Results: What to Expect

-Everyone is different, but typically the incisions from a thigh lift should heal after around six weeks.
-Your swelling should improve gradually and resolve completely after six months, which is also when you should be able to see the complete results.1
+Everyone is different, but typically, the incisions from a thigh lift should heal after a few weeks to a few months.
+Your swelling should improve gradually after three to five weeks, and your results should be fully visible after a few months.17

 A thigh lift can help contour your thighs and address sagging caused by aging and weight loss.
-If you've lost a lot of weight, a thigh lift can help you show off the results of your hard work by removing excess skin for a more toned appearance.
+If you've lost a lot of weight, it can help you show off the results of your hard work by removing excess skin for a more toned appearance.
 It can also be combined with complementary procedures, like a tummy tuck or arm lift, to complete your transformation.
-Finding a qualified and experienced surgeon is the first step in reaching your aesthetic goals and becoming more confident in the way you look.
+Finding a board-certified surgeon is the first step in reaching your aesthetic goals and becoming more confident in the way you look.

 Financing a Thigh Lift With the CareCredit Credit Card